 24 To Him who is able to keep you from stumbling and to present you before His glorious presence without fault and with great joy—

-4) To lose your salvation God would have to reverse what He has already done… and had planned.
+4) Can you lose your salvation?
+If so, God would have to reverse what He has already done and planned.

 Can you lose your salvation?
 Only if God decides to move out!
 (He won’t).
 Every believer has these 2 things.